boost-ext/di/doc/tutorial.md

 <br /><br />

 Congrats!
 You have finished the basic part of the tutorial.
-Hopefully, you have noticed potential of DI and `[Boost].DI` but if are still not convinced check out the [Advanced](#6-advanced-dumplimit-your-types) part.
+Hopefully you have noticed the potential of DI and `[Boost].DI` but if are still not convinced, check out the [Advanced](#6-advanced-dumplimit-your-types) section.

 ###6.
 [Advanced] Dump/Limit your types

-It's often a case that we would like to generate object diagram of our application in order to see code dependencies more clear.
-Usually, it's a really hard task as creation of objects may happen anywhere in the code.
-However, if the responsibility for creation  objects will be given to `[Boost].DI` we get such functionality for free.
+It's often the case that we would like to generate an object diagram of our application to see code dependencies more clear.
+Usually, it's a really hard task as the creation of objects may happen anywhere in the code.
+However, if the responsibility for creating objects is given to `[Boost].DI`, we get such functionality for free.
-The only thing we have to do is to implement how to dump our objects.
+The only thing we have to do is to descibe _how_ to dump our objects.

 Let's dump our dependencies using [Plant UML](http://plantuml.com) format.